avneet14027/EventExtraction/README.md

 input_to_stuffie.csv will be generated in which each row corresponds to a single sentence.

 #### Step4.
 This csv will be input to the stuffie.
 Place the csv file in DBTest folder.
 Update 'orig_file', 'writefile' , and 'folder' path in the main function in StuffieConsoleRunner.java file according to your workspace.
+Also update, HeidelTime config.props file path in main function of the same file.

 #### Step5.
 Start Neo4j Database.
 Create an empty graph database indtance  in Neo4j Desktop Version 1.1.17 .
 Start the database instace.
 Update the authorization credentials in StuffieConsoleRunner.java file in the main function, in AccessDatabase function call.